pombreda/lepl/doc-src/manual/debugging.rst

 Logging
 -------

-LEPL uses the standard `Python logging library
+Lepl uses the standard `Python logging library
 <http://docs.python.org/3.1/library/logging.html>`_ and so will display the
 message::